-- 1) The Court believes that counsel can resolve most discovery disputes, especially those dealing with (a) scheduling; (b) the number, length, and form of oral questions; (c) responsiveness to questions and requests; and (d) the mechanics of document production, including protective or confidentiality orders, without the intervention of the Court.
-Therefore, parties must confer thoroughly and comply with Tex.
-R. Civ.
-P. 191.2 and Rule 3.3.6 of the LOCAL RULES OF THE CIVIL TRIAL DIVISION OF THE HARRIS COUNTY DISTRICT COURTS before setting discovery disputes for hearing or written submission. - 2) Attach a copy of the discovery response at issue. - 3) Proposed orders should list each discovery issue separately with blanks to grant or deny the motion on each disputed request.
+- The Court believes that counsel can resolve most discovery disputes, especially those dealing with (a) scheduling; (b) the number, length, and form of oral questions; (c) responsiveness to questions and requests; (d) the scope of discovery; (e) deposition scheduling; and (f) the mechanics of document production, including protective or confidentiality orders, without the intervention of the Court.
+Therefore, parties must confer thoroughly and comply with TEX.
+R. CIV.
+P. 191.2 and Rule 3.3.6 of the LOCAL RULES OF THE CIVIL TRIAL DIVISION OF THE HARRIS COUNTY DISTRICT COURTS before setting discovery disputes for hearing or written submission. - 2) Attach a copy of the discovery response at issue. - Proposed orders should be granulated-meaning, they must list each discovery issue separately with blanks to grant or deny the motion on each disputed request.
 For example:

+DISCOVERY REQUEST

+GRANTED DENIED

-DISCOVERY REQUEST GRANTED DENIED Interrogatory No. 1
+Interrogatory No. 1